There is no absolutely agreed definition to a depression. But I would define a depression as

 A depression would involve:

-- Very high levels of unemployment (In great depression, unemployment often rose to 20% or more)
+- Very high levels of unemployment (In the great depression, unemployment often rose to 20% or more)

 - Very low inflation and possibly deflation